citp/privacy-policy-historical/i/in/ins/installiq.com.md

 _Third-Party Advertisements and Software_.
 When you request or submit your information online to a Partner in response to any Offer, we transfer your information for each request made to that Partner.
 Once we transfer your Personally Identifiable Information, such information becomes subject to the Partners’ privacy policy.

 _Our Products_.
-We do not require you to provide Personally Identifiable Information during the installation process of our Toolbars.
+We do not require you to provide Personally Identifiable Information during the installation process.
 However, when you use these Software Offers to access Download Offers (e.g. screensavers) you may be required to provide Personally Identifiable Information.
 In addition, we will show you Offers during the installation process.

 _Other Limited Circumstances_.
 From time to time, we may validate the information in our database by employing a validation service.
 In those instances, we will disclose your information pursuant to confidentiality agreements.
 In addition, we disclose aggregated user statistics (for example, 45% of our users are female) when we market to current and prospective Partners and for other lawful purposes.